WDI-SEA/notes/01-workflow/01readme-1/02gitworkflows.md

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)

-Indeed, git may take a lifetime to "master", but the only true way to master git is to use it.
+Indeed, it may take a whole lifetime to become a git pro, but the only true way to wrangle git flows into your bones is to use it.
 Here are some resources if you need help, or would like to learn about advanced tools beyond branching and rebasing.

 * [https://www.atlassian.com/git/tutorials](https://www.atlassian.com/git/tutorials)
 * [http://pcottle.github.io/learnGitBranching](http://pcottle.github.io/learnGitBranching)